Last Updated: October 19, 2022

 four-family to live/work units.
 Somehow whether or not there are common walls still seems to matter to many people.

-Common ground should be classified with the housing it's attached to, unless what people call "common ground" is actually for public use.
+Common ground in condominiums and subdivisions should be classified with the housing it is attached to, unless what people call "common ground" is actually for public use.

-But do not make your categories more intricate than necessary!
+However, we caution you not to make your categories more intricate than necessary.
 Think about whether it really matters whether this land becomes attached row houses or just another dense housing form, such as zero-lot line or patio homes.

 You also need commercial land, and many communities will divide that into retail, office, wholesale, and other.
 A distinction between retail (furniture stores and shopping centers, for example) and neighborhood commercial (convenience stores and coffee shops, for instance) is extremely common.